opentok/opentok-windows-sdk-samples/CustomVideoRenderer/README.md

   // ...
 ```

-Being a subclass of a WPF control, allow us to directly place it in the xaml file:
+Because VideoRenderer extends the WPF Control class, we can reference it in the MainWindow.xaml
+file:

 ```xaml
 <local:VideoRenderer